 - 24-day Journey through Central Europe and Romania

-Thanks to exceedingly popular neighbours like Peru, the Galapagos Islands and Brazil, Colombia can sometimes go unnoticed.
+With neighbours like Peru, the Galapagos Islands and Brazil, Colombia can sometimes go unnoticed.
 But, this South American dark horse might just surprise you!
-Home to quaint cobblestoned towns, palm-fringed beaches, tropical rainforests, delightful colonial cities and so much more.
-Colombia offers up a level of diversity that you won’t find in many other destinations.
+Home to quaint cobblestoned towns, palm-fringed beaches, tropical rainforests, delightful cities and so much more.
+Colombia offers a level of diversity that you won’t find in many other destinations.

-For old-world charm head to Cartagena, this heritage-listed town is pretty as a postcard.
-For natural beauty head to Tayrona National Park, its secluded swimming holes and gorgeous hiking trails are to die for.
+For old-world charm head to Cartagena, a postcard-perfect heritage-listed town.
+For natural beauty head to Tayrona National Park to bathe in secluded swimming holes and explore gorgeous hiking trails.
 For urban exploration head to Bogota, where the streets are coated in awe-inspiring street art.
 For foodie fun head to Medellin, the budding culinary scene here will get your taste buds tingling.

 Still relatively untouched by travellers, Mongolia is known for being raw and remote.
 It’s the perfect destination for those looking to experience a slice of nomadic life.
 Relish the opportunity to head out onto the sprawling steppes, watch as the local families herd and milk their livestock, and sleep in a ger (a round tent).
 The simplicity of life here will astound you, along with the generosity of its people.

-Whilst it’s never guaranteed, July tends to mark the start of the great migration when thousands of wildebeest and zebras make the journey from Tanzania into Kenya.
+While it’s never guaranteed, July tends to mark the start of the great migration when thousands of wildebeest and zebras make the journey from Tanzania to Kenya.
 It’s a tense watch as these animals leap across the treacherous, crocodile-infested waters of the Mara River in search of greener pastures.
-Witnessing this phenomenon can only be described as a once in a lifetime experience.
+Witnessing this phenomenon can only be described as a once-in-a-lifetime experience.

 5. The Arctic

-Granted snowy breaks are more commonly taken during the winter months, but it just so happens that the Arctic (and Spitsbergen in particular) is a great place to travel to in July.
-For those that aren’t familiar with Spitsbergen, it’s the biggest island in Norway’s Svalbard archipelago.
-Pristine landscapes, fresh Arctic air, impressive wildlife and tranquillity are just a few of the things that draw people here.
+Granted, snowy breaks are more commonly taken during the winter months, but it just so happens that the Arctic (and Spitsbergen in particular) is a great place to travel to in July.
+For those who aren’t familiar with Spitsbergen, it’s the biggest island in Norway’s Svalbard archipelago.
+Pristine landscapes, fresh Arctic air, impressive wildlife and tranquillity are just a few things that draw people here.

 Jump in a kayak or strap on some snowshoes and get closer to nature.
 Spot bearded seals, walruses, pink-footed geese, Arctic foxes and the majestic polar bear.
 Climb aboard a Zodiac and cruise calmly through ice floes, surrounded by icebergs of the most amazing greenish-blue hues.
-Feel dwarfed by glaciers and have your breath taken away as huge chunks of ice plummet into the Arctic Ocean below.
+And have your breath taken away by huge glaciers and chunks of ice plummeting into the Arctic Ocean.

-Much like Colombia, Nicaragua is frequently overshadowed by other popular destinations such as Costa Rica and Guatemala, but this Central American underdog has a lot to offer travellers too.
-Gifted with astonishing natural beauty, buzzy local markets, centuries-old cities, Andalusian architecture and exciting nightlife.
-It’s difficult to know why Nicaragua hasn’t yet received the recognition it deserves.
+Much like Colombia, Nicaragua is frequently overshadowed by other popular destinations nearby like Costa Rica and Guatemala, but this Central American underdog has a lot to offer travellers too.
+Gifted with astonishing natural beauty, buzzy local markets, centuries-old cities, Andalusian architecture and exciting nightlife, it’s difficult to know why Nicaragua hasn’t yet received the recognition it deserves.

 One of Alaska’s biggest highlights has to be the stunning Denali National Park.
-Spanning a whopping 6 million acres and housing the tallest peak in North America, Mount McKinley.
-Be sure to keep an eye out for the wildlife here, including moose, caribou, grizzly bears, Dall sheep and wolves.
-Before mixing things up a little with a visit to Valdez to kayak amongst glaciers, sea otters, puffins and humpbacks.
+It spans a whopping 6 million acres and houses the tallest peak in North America, Mount McKinley.
+Be sure to keep an eye out for the wildlife here – including moose, caribou, grizzly bears, Dall sheep and wolves – before mixing things up a little with a visit to Valdez to kayak amongst glaciers, sea otters, puffins and humpbacks.

 Nestled in the heart of the eastern Pyrenees, tucked away between France and Spain, Andorra offers up some of the best skiing across the mountain range.
-Whilst it’s better known for its winter antics, this tiny country is also pretty special in summer, providing the opportunity to try out a huge range of outdoor adventures.
+While it’s better known for its winter antics, this tiny country is also pretty special in summer, providing opportunities to try out a huge range of outdoor adventures.
 From ziplining to hiking, there’s an activity for everyone (even the kids) here.

 Hop on your bike and enjoy a thrill ride down some of the greatest mountain trails on the continent.
 Hold on tight as you crash over exhilarating rapids on the Noguera River, one of the top five European rafting spots.
 Get your blood coursing as you soar through the trees in the idyllic Cortals Valley.
 And remember, there’s always the quaint little town of Soldeu to explore if you fancy a break from the action.